yngvem/INF200-2019-Exercises/README.rst

 **Exersice 0:**

 Before we start the exersices, you must prepare the exersice repository.
 There are a number of files you should modify to do this.
+Do this in a separate branch, named ``ex00`` and submit a Pull request to merge with ``master``.

  * Fill in the setup.py file (i.e. replace FIRSTNAME with your first name, SURNAME with your surname, and your@email.no with your email adress)